 Restartability of FastLoads

-FastLoads can’t be restarted in the following situations:
+FastLoads cannot be restarted in the following scenarios:

-FastLoads can be restarted in the following situations:
+FastLoads may be restarted in the following scenarios:

-- The error tables have not bee dropped AND
+- The error tables have not been dropped and

 An Example FastLoads Script

 RECORD 2 THRU 1000;

 DROP TABLE TheTable;